 brands cleanly.

 The three-catalog cap is the line most people will bump into, so be honest about what a catalog actually maps to in your business.
 A catalog is a distinct set of products and prices shown to a defined buyer group.
 If you sell the same range to everyone at one wholesale price tier, that is one catalog.
 If you have a domestic tier, an international tier, and a key-account tier, that is three, and you are at the edge.
 Most brands adding wholesale for the first time need one or two.
-The cap only bites once you are running genuinely segmented pricing across many buyer types, and if you are there, you are probably at the scale where Plus pays for itself anyway.
+The cap only bites once you are running genuinely segmented pricing across many buyer types, and if you are there, you are probably at the scale where Plus pays for itself on other grounds anyway.

 "If you run fewer than three catalogs and standard terms, B2B is no longer a reason to be on Plus.
 It is a feature you already have."